guntas-13/CS613-NLP-Telugu-Team1/README.md

 ## Data DeDuplication [`DeDuplication`](https://github.com/guntas-13/CS613-NLP/tree/main/DeDuplication)

-**We were not able to perform deduplication on the entire dataset but did on a subset on local machine of 3 sources.
-Although we were atleast to compile all the data on the server to be ready for deduplication owing to time constraints, we were not able to finish it.
+**We were not able to perform deduplication on the entire dataset but did on a subset on a local machine of 3 sources.
+Although we were at least able to compile all the data on the server to be ready for deduplication, owing to time constraints, we were not able to finish it.
 Hence the task of making the final table is still incomplete**

 ### 1. `CreateFilePaths.py`